Job Interview Advice

 If possible film yourself while practicing and see what nonverbal messages you may be sending with your body language.
 The idea behind video recording yourself during a practice session is so you can see if you tend to make some gestures without being aware of it.

 If you think phone interviews are easier because you don't have to face a panel of stern interviewers, think again.
 The rules of preparation for an in person interview apply to phone interviews.
+Here are some tips to handle phone interviews.

 Here are a couple of sample letters to send after a job interview.
 This is another shot at presenting to your potential employee how you're a perfect fit for the job they are filling.